Engagement is everything on Instagram.

 4. Use eye-catching graphics

-Instagram is a visual platform, therefore to grab the attention of its users, you need to use eye-catching graphics.
+Instagram is a visual platform, therefore to grab people’s attention you need to use eye-catching graphics.

 Graphics or videos are not enough though, you still need great captions.